Fox (Asian TV channel): History

 In 2020, due to the ongoing expansion of the Star brand internationally, Tcast, the licensor for the Fox channels in South Korea, announced that it had terminated its license agreement with Disney's domestic division, rebranding its channels after 31 December 2020.
 Fox in South Korea then became Ch.NOW.

 On 31 August 2021, the Fox Networks Group channels ended operations in Hong Kong.
-The entire Fox Networks Group suite in Asia (outside networks in Taiwan and Japan) subsequently ended operations at the end of 30 September 2021, with most of its content transferred to Disney+ and Hotstar.
+The entire Fox Networks Group suite in Asia (outside networks in Taiwan and Japan) subsequently ended operations at the end of 30 September 2021, along with the German and African versions of Fox, with most of its content transferred to Disney+ and Hotstar.

 On 1 January 2022, Fox Taiwan was renamed to Star World, marking the return of the Star World brand in Taiwan after it closed on 1 February 2020.

+Despite all these closures, Fox in Japan has continued to operate during this time.
+However on December 5, 2023, Disney announced that Fox in Japan would be replaced by the second incarnation of Dlife on March 1, 2024.